Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

 If you spot while on birth control pills, it’s most likely because you didn’t take the pill at the same time every day or because you added a medication (this includes over the counter medications) that affects the metabolism of the pill by your liver.
 In terms of mental health, most women do not experience depression as a result of birth control, but switching to a different progestin can help if that is a side effect.

 It’s important to know that hormonal birth control methods do not decrease fertility once you are off of them; when you are on birth control, as the name suggests, you are largely protected from unplanned pregnancy and, thus, infertile.
-The hormones in the birth control pills, patch, and rings leave your body within three days so you can get pregnant any time you stop for more than 5-7 days.
+The hormones in the birth control pills, patches, and rings leave your body within three days so you can get pregnant any time you stop for more than 5-7 days.

 Finally, some women might wonder if it’s harmful to introduce hormones from birth control into their bodies – would it be better for them to let their bodies simply go natural?
 Until the past few decades, women spent much of their adult lives either pregnant or breastfeeding.
 Because women don’t menstruate when they are pregnant, they are having far more periods and fluctuations with their hormones today than in the past.
 Hormonal birth control pills, patches, and rings mimic pregnancy which actually brings the body to a more stable hormonal state.